Online Gaming

 The first gaming sector to be legalized under this new law shall be remote gaming.

-The government is considering the possibility to temporarily exempt from the new legislation operators who, at the time that the new law enters into force, offer remote gaming under a license granted under the NOOGH so that they can temporarily continue to operate during this period without needing to apply for a license immediately.
+The government is considering the possibility to temporarily exempt from the new legislation operators who, at the time that the new law enters into force, offer remote gaming under a license granted to them under the NOOGH so that they can temporarily continue to operate during this period without needing to apply for a license immediately.

 The government is aware that a significant number of operators are currently operating under a license granted under the NOOGH.
 Hence it is one of the government’s priorities to safeguard the current business carried out by these operators.
 The government would like to see their continued operations from Curaçao in the future.
 At the same time, the government must ensure that the possible temporary exemption being granted will not be abused.
 It is also for this reason that the government has introduced a registration for these operators through an online portal of the GCB.